prose/prose/_posts/help/2012-06-15-getting-started.md

 This little guide walks you through the process of using Prose to manage your website.

 # Create your first Jekyll webpage if you haven't already

-We've created a simple Jekyll-based website that you can use as a starting point, Prose Bootrap.
-All you have to do is creating a fork and give it a proper name.
+We've created a simple Jekyll-based website that you can use as a starting point, [Prose Bootrap](http://bootstrap.prose.io).
+All you have to do is creating a fork of the repository and give it a suitable new name.
+Please follow the steps described on the Bootstrap homepage.
 If you already maintaining a Jekyll page you can skip this step.

 # Open Prose